Content

 Joining a group fitness class

-Using resistance bands, dumbbells, weight machines or bodyweight exercise
+Using resistance bands, dumbbells, or weight machines, or doing bodyweight exercises

 When daily lifestyle habits alone aren’t enough to promote weight loss, many people find success with weight loss medications.
 Intended to be used alongside a healthy diet and exercise, some of the most popular and effective weight loss medications include:

-GLP-1 receptor agonists: These work by mimicking the effects of the naturally occurring hormone GLP-1, which regulates appetite and food intake.
-By activating GLP-1 receptors in your brain, GLP-1s help promote fullness, slow digestion, and may also decrease cravings.
+GLP-1 receptor agonists.
+These work by mimicking the effects of the naturally occurring hormone GLP-1, which regulates appetite and food intake.
+By activating GLP-1 receptors in your brain, GLP-1s help promote fullness, slow digestion, and decrease cravings.
 Examples include liraglutide (Saxenda®) and semaglutide (Wegovy® or Ozempic®).

-Metformin: Metformin is primarily used to improve blood sugar regulation in type 2 diabetes, but it may also support weight loss by decreasing appetite and reducing the absorption of glucose from food in the intestines.
+Metformin.
+Metformin is primarily used to improve blood sugar regulation in those with type 2 diabetes, but it may also support weight loss by decreasing appetite and reducing the absorption of glucose from food in the intestines.

-Topiramate: This is often used as an antiepileptic medication but can support weight loss by suppressing appetite and promoting feelings of fullness.
+Topiramate.
+Topiramate is often used as an antiepileptic medication, but it can support weight loss by suppressing appetite and promoting feelings of fullness.
 It may also influence your brain's reward pathways, potentially reducing cravings for high-calorie foods.

 If you’re interested in exploring weight loss medications, start by taking our free assessment.
-We can connect you with a licensed healthcare provider who can tell you more about our customized medication kits.
+We can connect you with a licensed healthcare provider who can tell you more about which meds could work for you.

 Joining a group fitness community or jogging with friends builds a sense of community and encouragement, making it easier to stay committed to healthy habits.